 Note 21 to the financial statements sets out the financial risk profile of the Company and indicates the effect on the assets and liabilities of falls (and rises) in the value of securities and market rates of interest.

-The Directors believe, in the light of the controls and review processes noted above and bearing in mind the nature of the Company's business and assets, that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
+The Directors believe having assessed the principal risks and other matters, including the COVID-19 pandemic and in light of the controls and review processes noted above and bearing in mind the nature of the Company's business and assets and revenue and expenditure projections, that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.

-The Company's longer term viability is considered in the 'Viability assessment and statement' on page 24.
+The Company's longer term viability is considered in the 'Viability assessment and statement' on page 27.